 The first steps could be repurposing the mission, layering on another bottom line, or aspiring sustainability.
 But all reformers are change agents.

-Beware though.
-This can be harder than launching something new, but it can still be worth the effort.
-And there could be a bundle of assets and resources worth reclaiming.
+To be fair, reforming can be harder than launching something new, but it can still be worth the effort.

 3. Operator—“Optimizing Moving Things”